 A variety of larger artifacts are also displayed including skeletons, a turn-of-the-century doctor’s office diorama, a 1950-era iron lung, Civil War amputation kits, and a variety of medical art.

 You’ll also find an array of classical 19th century instruments including cups, various tools for bleeding, ether masks and medicines with mercury, arsenic and strychnine.
 The Museum of Medical History is also home to an extensive library containing early medical textbooks and journals.

-The museum is free of charge and open to the public Monday-Friday, from 9:00 AM to 4:00 PM, except for holidays.
+The museum is free of charge and open to the public, Tuesdays, by appointment only, click here to reserve your tour.

 Museum of Medical History